upcmd/updocs-content/logs/c0106_vvvv.md

     self: final context exec vars:

     (*core.Cache)({
-      "tom": "this is tom",
       "up_runtime_task_layer_number": 1,
-      "hitom": "hello, this is tom"
+      "hitom": "hello, this is tom",
+      "tom": "this is tom"
     })

     ~~SubStep1: [print: by default hitom is accessible from global context, that's why it is accessiable cross func however this is only available in its own call stack global but not return and available to its parent var scope ]
     hello, this is tom
+    -Step4: [
-    -Step4: [: check if hitom is available in global context though hitom was regiser as global var, but it was registered to its own call stack however this is only available in its own call stack global but not return and available to its parent var scope ]
+    check if hitom is available in global context though hitom was regiser as global var, but it was registered to its own call stack however this is only available in its own call stack global but not return and available to its parent var scope ]
     current exec runtime vars:
     (*core.Cache)({
       "tom": "this is tom",